 Wendy's passion for rivers began in early childhood growing up canoeing and fishing the many rivers running through the Ozark Mountains.
 While spending every possible free moment honing her canoe skills on local rivers, Wendy earned her Master's Degree at the University of Missouri.
 After several years as a social worker in Missouri, Wendy moved to Colorado to work with homeless youth and began exploring the rivers and mountains of the Southwest and discovered a love for a new type of boat, the river raft.
-Whenever Wendy is not guiding others down the Northern New Mexico slopes and rivers, she can usually be found with a couple friends and her dog doing what she's always done with her free time, boating and fishing her way down a river.
+Outside of being a New Mexico rafting guide, Wendy can usually be found with a couple friends and her dog doing what she's always done with her free time, boating and fishing her way down a river.
 In 2013, Wendy will compete in a 340 mile canoe race in Missouri, one of the most challenging in the world!

 Growing up with Scouting in his native Ohio, Travis found his place playing outside in the dirt early on.
 After moving West and falling in love with the mountains, rivers, and canyons he knew there was no going back to the flat-lands.
 He is thrilled to be able to work at what he loves and share this wonderful place with his guests.
 He spends his winters working and skiing at Taos Ski Valley and the time in between at his workbench, hopelessly tinkering on the next big project.

 Devin Beck was raised in Phoenix, Arizona where he grew up with a true love for the outdoors and the Desert.
-In 2012 he started guiding for New Mexico River Adventures and immediately fell in love with the rivers of Norther New Mexico.
+In 2012 he became a New Mexico rafting guide for New Mexico River Adventures and immediately fell in love with the rivers of Northern New Mexico.
 Since then he has moved to the Taos are permanently to pursue his rafting career and a career in the education system during the rest of the year.